aws/fmeval/README.md

 * Algorithms to evaluate LLMs for Accuracy, Toxicity, Semantic Robustness and Prompt Stereotyping across different tasks.
 * Implementations of the `ModelRunner` interface. `ModelRunner` encapsulates the logic for invoking different types of LLMs, exposing a `predict` method to simplify interactions with LLMs within the eval algorithm code.
 We have built-in support for AWS SageMaker Jumpstart Endpoints, AWS SageMaker Endpoints and Bedrock Models.
-The interface can be extended by the user for their own model classes by implementing the `predict` method.
+The user can extend the interface for their own model classes by implementing the `predict` method.

 ## Installation